bjtuwjx/rfcs/RFC-0039-decouple-cuda-codes.md

 This RFC proposal has made the following key improvements/changes to the native PyTorch CUDA device build process.

 - *Standalone build project for CUDA*.
-We decouple the building process for CUDA as a standalone project, and outcomes two main components:
+We decouple the building process for CUDA as a standalone project, producing two main components:
   - `torch_cuda`
     - Framework and kernels
     - Device management